-- (A) the proposed subject Units; - (B) Comparable Units in another proposed development within the PMA with a priority Application over the subject, based on the Department's evaluation process described in §10.201(6) of this chapter (relating to Procedural Requirements for Application Submission) that may not yet have been presented to the Board for consideration of approval; - (C) Comparable Units in previously approved but Unstabilized Developments in the PMA; and

-- (D) Comparable Units in previously approved but Unstabilized Developments in the Secondary Market Area (SMA), in the same proportion as the proportion of Potential Demand from the SMA that is included in Gross Demand. - (1123) Report--See Credit Underwriting Analysis Report. - (1143) Request--See Qualified Contract Request. - (1145) Reserve Account--An individual account: - (A) created to fund any necessary repairs for a multifamily rental housing Development; and - (B) maintained by a First Lien Lender or Bank Trustee. - (1156) Right of First Refusal ("ROFR")--An Agreement to provide a right to purchase the Property to a Qualified Nonprofit Organization or tenant organization with priority to that of any other buyer at a price whose formula is prescribed in the LURA. - (1167) Rural Area-- - (A) A Place that is located: - (i) outside the boundaries of a primary metropolitan statistical area or a metropolitan statistical area; or - (ii) within the boundaries of a primary metropolitan statistical area or a metropolitan statistical area, if the statistical area has a population of 25,000 or less and does not share a boundary with an urban area - (B) For areas not meeting the definition of a Place, the designation as a Rural Area or Urban Area is assigned in accordance with §10.204(5)(A) of this chapter (relating to Required Documentation for Application Submission) or as requested in accordance with §10.204(5)(B). - (1187) Secondary Market (SMA)--Sometimes referred to as "Secondary Market Area."
-The area defined by the Qualified Market Analyst as described in §10.303 of this chapter. - (1189) Secondary Market Area ("SMA") -- See Secondary Market. - (11920) Single Room Occupancy ("SRO")--An Efficiency Unit that meets all the requirements of a Unit except that it may, but is not required, to be rented on a month to month basis to facilitate Transitional Housing.
-Buildings with SRO Units have extensive living areas in common and are required to be Supportive Housing and include the provision for substantial supports from the Development Owner or its agent on site. - (1201) Site Control--Ownership or a current contract or series of contracts, that meets the requirements of §10.204(10) of this chapter, that is legally enforceable giving the Applicant the ability, not subject to any legal defense by the owner, to develop a Property and subject it to a LURA reflecting the requirements of any awards of assistance it may receive from the Department. - (1212) Site Work--Materials and labor for the horizontal construction generally including excavation, grading, paving, underground utilities, and site amenities. - (1223) State Housing Credit Ceiling--The aggregate amount of Housing Credit Allocations that may be made by the Department during any calendar year, as determined from time to time by the Department in accordance with applicable federal law, including §42(h)(3)(C) of the Code, and Treasury Regulation §1.42-14.
+- (B) Comparable Units in another proposed development within the PMA with a priority Application over the subject, based on the Department's evaluation process described in §10.201(6) of this chapter (relating to Procedural Requirements for Application Submission) that may not yet have been presented to the Board for consideration of approval; - (C) Comparable Units in previously approved but Unstabilized Developments in the PMA; and - (D) Comparable Units in previously approved but Unstabilized Developments in the Secondary Market Area (SMA), in the same proportion as the proportion of Potential Demand from the SMA that is included in Gross Demand. - (113) Report--See Credit Underwriting Analysis Report. - (114) Request--See Qualified Contract Request. - (115) Reserve Account--An individual account: - (A) created to fund any necessary repairs for a multifamily rental housing Development; and - (B) maintained by a First Lien Lender or Bank Trustee. - (116) Right of First Refusal--An Agreement to provide a right to purchase the Property to a Qualified Nonprofit Organization or tenant organization with priority to that of any other buyer at a price whose formula is prescribed in the LURA. - (117) Rural Area-- - (A) A Place that is located: - (i) outside the boundaries of a primary metropolitan statistical area or a metropolitan statistical area: or - (ii) within the boundaries of a primary metropolitan statistical area or a metropolitan statistical area, if the statistical area has a population of 25,000 or less and does not share a boundary with an urban area - (B) For areas not meeting the definition of a Place, the designation as a Rural Area or Urban Area is assigned in accordance with §10.204(5) of this chapter (relating to Required Documentation for Application Submission). - (118) Secondary Market (SMA)--Sometimes referred to as "Secondary Market Area."
+The area defined by the Qualified Market Analyst as described in §10.303 of this chapter. - (119) Secondary Market Area--See Secondary Market. - (120) Single Room Occupancy ("SRO")--An Efficiency Unit that meets all the requirements of a Unit except that it may, but is not required, to be rented on a month to month basis to facilitate Transitional Housing.
+Buildings with SRO Units have extensive living areas in common and are required to be Supportive Housing and include the provision for substantial supports from the Development Owner or its agent on site. - (121) Site Control--Ownership or a current contract or series of contracts, that meets the requirements of §10.204(10) of this chapter, that is legally enforceable giving the Applicant the ability, not subject to any legal defense by the owner, to develop a Property and subject it to a LURA reflecting the requirements of any awards of assistance it may receive from the Department.